 New Mexico’s high desert, where I have lived for most of my life, is home to 23 federally recognized Native American tribes, and thousands of Native artisans whose traditions and livelihoods are directly tied to this ancient landscape and its gifts.
 These Indigenous cultures have preserved many of their traditional lifeways largely because—unlike many other Indigenous Peoples of the Americas—the tribes here have been able to retain their ancestral homelands and their sovereign governance through the ages.
 This continuity (explained in the essay that follows mine) has enabled our traditional art forms not only to survive, but also to evolve into more contemporary expressions of the Native vision.

-We have purposely timed this Fall 2022 issue of Craftsmanship Quarterly, which I started working on more than a year ago, to coincide with several topical moments for Indigenous communities in the Southwest: Apart from the fact that November is now Native American Heritage Month (a designation that, for some, carries a painfully ironic message), this year marks both the 60th anniversary of Santa Fe’s Institute of American Indian Arts (IAIA) and the recent centennial of the Santa Fe Indian Market.
+We have purposely timed this Fall 2022 issue of Craftsmanship Magazine, which I started working on more than a year ago, to coincide with several topical moments for Indigenous communities in the Southwest: Apart from the fact that November is now Native American Heritage Month (a designation that, for some, carries a painfully ironic message), this year marks both the 60th anniversary of Santa Fe’s Institute of American Indian Arts (IAIA) and the recent centennial of the Santa Fe Indian Market.
 These milestones have led me to reflect on some of the places and people that not only helped develop this region, Santa Fe in particular, into the global epicenter for Native art that it is today, but also helped me find my own creative path here, in the homeland of my ancestors.